-The chart to the right shows the source of listing traffic to Eventective over the course of a year.
+The accompanying chart shows the source of listing traffic to Eventective over the course of a year.
 Nearly 80% of listing traffic originates with one of the 3 biggest search engines.
 The remaining listing traffic originates from other websites, or direct to Eventective itself.

 The typical Eventective visitor starts their event search by opening their favorite browser and typing in a search term such as “affordable party rental locations in Atlanta”.
 Eventective is well positioned to return as one of the top results for many event-related search terms.
 Visitors selecting the Eventective results will most likely find themselves on one of our Browse pages.
 The Browse page displays venues or vendors in the area for the visitor to quickly browse available options.

 Eventective Subscribers are featured at the top of most Browse pages, and are seen first by visitors to those pages.
 Since visitors spend an average of about 4 1/2 minutes on the site and visit 4 pages, again on average, this means that displaying at the top is an advantage.
 There is not much time to catch and hold that visitor’s attention.

 Whether the listings displayed are Subscribers or not, simple elements such as a good photo, descriptive text, pricing and recommendations are differentiators to the visitor at this point.
 The more a venue or vendor appears to offer while the visitor is browsing listings, the more likely they will be intrigued enough to want to learn more.